orai-nlp/AhoTTS-eu-Wikispeech/README.txt

 FOLDERS:
 	libhtts: code of the library
 	tts: code of examples using the library
-	lib: where the library is stored
+	data_tts: all the necessary data files for each language
-	bin: where example binaries are installed
+    lib: where the library will be stored
-	bin/data_tts: all the necessary data files for each language
+    bin: where example binaries will be installed